“From the Ancient Wisdoms to Quantum Physics,

 Appreciation is the embodiment of allowing and it makes a difference when you want to successfully manifest health, abundance, relationships—anything.
-In other words, it makes a difference when you want to change your life from unconscious living (based on habit and conditioning—your comfort zone) to “Conscious Living” (the title and focus of the new book).
+In other words, it makes a difference when you want to change your life from unconscious living (based on habit and conditioning—your comfort zone) to “Conscious Living” (the subtitle and focus of my three Dancing with the Energy books.).

 Remember, appreciation includes gratitude, but it goes well beyond it in terms of quality or positive value.
 When you appreciate something, you value what you have and you enjoy it.
 In Conscious Living, one learns to appreciate people, things, and experiences without attachment to them.
 Attachment is the essence of resistance (the opposite of allowing) and prevents you from achieving balance and alignment in your life.